Dementia Care Matters' Latest News UK

 Butterfly Project Launch - Fairview Unit, Southwood Care Centre, Calgary, Canada

-We are delighted to announce the launch on Wednesday 16th November 2016 of the Butterfly Household Model of Care Project at the Fairview Unit, Southwood Care Centre in Calgary, Canada.
+We are delighted to announce the launch on 16th of November 2016, of the Butterfly Household Model of Care Project at the Fairview Unit, Southwood Care Centre in Calgary, Canada.
 Please click here to view CTV media coverage of the event.

 Appointment of New Director of Care - Dementia Care Matters: DCM are delighted to announce that Gwen Coleman, who has been a Consultant Trainer for the last three years, has now been appointed as Director of Care at Dementia Care Matters commencing November 2016.

 David and Peter are pleased to be returning to work in Canada during November 2016 to launch our next Butterfly Care Home Project in Alberta, speaking at Conferences in Red Deer and Ontario & undertaking 4 Qualitative Observational Audits and 3 Leadership Matters Days.

 Announcing the exciting appointment in Canada of our new National Director - DCM Canada.